sgmurphy/wordpress-themes/kadence/readme.txt

 = Changelog =

+== 1.2.5 | 20th May 2024 ==
+* Add: Support for AVIF images in theme gallery.
+* Fix: Issue with footer builder covering footer.
+* Fix: Issue with content width and page title top margin in editor.
+* Fix: Typo in customizer settings
+* Fix: Issue with post title alignment on tablet.

 == 1.2.4 | 10th April 2024 ==
 * Add: Option for transparent header on events archive.
 * Update: Google Font choices.
 * Update: Default icons for social, X and Instagram.
-* Fix: CSS with with payments on product pages.
+* Fix: CSS with payments on product pages.
 * Fix: CSS with TEC single events.
 * Fix: Editor width in unboxed mode.